jonkeegan/us-license-plates/README.md

 # us-license-plates
-A database of all 8,291 license plates available in the U.S. (50 states + D.C.) as of June / July 2023.
+A database of all 8,331* license plates available in the U.S. (50 states + D.C.) as of June / July 2023.
 This should be considered a snapshot, as license plate offerings change frequently.

 This data goes with the story [All of the 8,291 License Plates in America](https://www.beautifulpublicdata.com/all-of-the-license-plates-in-the-united-states/), published by Jon Keegan at Beautiful Public Data.

+**Update Sept.
+28, 2023: This story's dataset was updated to include Illinois' [military plates](https://www.ilsos.gov/departments/vehicles/license_plate_guide/military/home.html ) which were omitted in error.*

 ## Data Dictionary
 <table border="0" class="dataframe">